Constellations

 Deep-sky objects in Cygnus

-In addition, you can find an open cluster in Cygnus lying less than two degrees from Sadr, or Gamma Cygni, the third brightest star of the constellation, at magnitude 2.23, at the center of the cross or Swan.
+In addition, you can find an open cluster in Cygnus lying less than 2 degrees from Sadr, or Gamma Cygni, the 3rd brightest star of the constellation, at magnitude 2.23, at the center of the cross or Swan.
 This open cluster is M29, at magnitude 7.1.
 With this in mind, try using binoculars to track it down.

 Now, head back to Sadr.
-A 7.4-magnitude open cluster, NGC 6910, lies just a 1/2 degree north of the star.
-Scanning along the western boundary of Cygnus with binoculars or a telescope reveals other clusters, including the magnitude 7.3 Foxhead Cluster (NGC 6819) and the 6.8-magnitude Hole-in-a-Cluster (NGC 6811).
+A 7.4-magnitude open cluster, NGC 6910, lies just 1/2 degree north of the star.
+Then scanning along the western boundary of Cygnus with binoculars or a telescope reveals other clusters, including the magnitude 7.3 Foxhead Cluster (NGC 6819) and the 6.8-magnitude Hole-in-a-Cluster (NGC 6811).

 Also, on the western side of the constellation, 5 1/2 degrees north of Sadr, or Gamma Cygni, is the 8.8 magnitude Blinking Planetary, NGC 6826.
 To be sure, as you move your eyes across it, does it appear to blink?